racine-p-a/victoria2_linux_mod_manager/README.md

 - one you are on the game main menu, quit the game.
 - click on ___Save your data___ in the mod manager interface, this should detect all the mods you already have installed.
+- you might need to swap executables of your game if you did not swap them in the past.

 ## Usage